OpenEVSE/openevse_esp32_firmware/readme.md

 **If connection / re-connection fails (e.g. network cannot be found or password is incorrect) the OpenEVSE will automatically revert back to WiFi access point (AP) mode after a short while to allow a new network to be re-configured if required.
 Re-connection to existing network will be attempted every 5 minutes.**

-*Holding the `boot` button on the ESP8266 module at startup (for about 10s) will force WiFi access point mode.
-This is useful when trying to connect the unit to a new WiFi network.*
+*Holding the `boot / GPIO0` button on the ESP8266 module for about 5s will force WiFi access point mode.
+This is useful when trying to connect the unit to a new WiFi network.
+If the unit cannot connect t0 a WiFi network it will resturn to AP more before retrying to connect*

 ***